nathants/posts/003_refactoring_common_distributed_data_patterns_into_s4/readme.md

 | files | group and count | files |
 | files | merge results | file |

-it looks like we have two types of thing going on.
+it looks like we have two types of things going on.

 first we have a 1:1 map of input files to output files through a command. we can imagine it as: